leanprover-community/lean4web/doc/Installation.md

 *  */6 * * * cd /home/USER/lean4web && npm run build:server 2>&1 1>/dev/null | logger -t lean4web
 40 2   * * * rm -rf /home/USER/.cache/mathlib/
 ```

-Note that with this setup, you will still have to manage the lean toolchains manually, as they will slowly fill up your space (~0.9GB per new toolchain): see `elan toolchain --help` for infos.

-In addition, we use Nginx and pm2 to manage our server.

 #### Managing toolchains